travis-ci/docs-travis-ci-com/docs/user/languages/python.md

     # command to run tests
     script: nosetests

 As time goes, new releases come out and we provision more Python versions and/or implementations, aliases like `3.2` will float and point to different exact versions, patch levels and so on.
-For full up-to-date list of provided Python versions, see our [CI environment guide](/docs/user/ci-environment/).
+For the full up-to-date list of provided Python versions, see our [CI environment guide](/docs/user/ci-environment/).

 ### Travis CI Uses Isolated virtualenvs